omar-arias/Math-Game/README.md

       for the specified level to be played.
    The function playGame() no longer takes in parameters.
    Changed while loop in main to a do while loop.

+* Added subtraction as a playing opption.

+*Added exception handling throughout.